atoma-network/atoma-docs/website/atoma-vision.md

 Atoma is well positioned to lead the space and open the doors for the next generation of decentralized applications.
 We believe Atoma will provide the infrastructure for the following applications to materialize:

 1. User data privacy oriented applications.
 Through the use of TEEs for AI inference, we can provide a cheap infrastructure layer for private AI compute.
 Assuming that user data is private at rest (is stored encrypted), it is possible for Atoma Nodes to decrypt the data within a TEE, thus the node has no access to sensitive information.
-Once the output is generated, both the input data as well as the generated output can be encrypted once back and transmitted to the user, which can then decrypt those.
+Once the output is generated, both the input data and the generated output can be encrypted again and transmitted to the user, who can then decrypt them.

 2. From 1., decentralized protocols can be built that interact with user owned vector embedding databases, which can be thought of as the user's digital footprint, while maintaining full privacy and data ownership.
 Further applications can be created using these features such as interactive browsers that can have fine access to user preferences without ever sharing sensitive user data with the exterior world.